Siege of Tobruk: Battle of the Salient

 The Axis attack had overrun the perimeter defences on a 3 mi front, to a maximum depth of 2 mi and captured higher ground useful as a jumping-off position and from which observation points could be established, for a loss of 650 German and 500 Italian casualties.
 The 8th Bersaglieri Regiment of the 132nd Armoured Division "Ariete" had captured most of the Australian positions.
 Paulus ordered that no more attacks be made, unless the Allies were evacuating the port.
 The DAK was to hold Cyrenaica regardless of who held Sollum, Bardia or Tobruk and a new line was to be built further back at Gazala.
 In a report on 12 May, Paulus wrote that sea communications between Italy and Libya should be reinforced, that any air and anti-aircraft units sent to Libya should be German and that the army in Libya needed ammunition, fuel and food first, then more vehicles before the dispatch of more men, of whom medium artillery and anti-tank gun crews should have priority.
-The Tobruk garrison settled into a routine of patrols, air raids and minor attacks, some to regain positions in the Medauar salient and some in connexion with WDF operations.
+The Tobruk garrison settled into a routine of patrols, air raids and minor attacks, some to regain positions in the Medauar salient and some in connection with WDF operations.